dannyedel/dspdfviewer/installation/windows.md

 ## Use a ready-to-run binary (recommended for most users)

-[@projekter][] provides ready-to-install windows binaries for you.
+[@projekter][] provides ready-to-use windows binaries for you.

-It is recommended that you install the [latest release version][latest].
+It is recommended that you use the [latest release version][latest].

-Simply download the setup.exe, start it and follow the on-screen-instructions.
+The recommended way is to download the `setup.exe`, start it and follow the on-screen-instructions to install dspdfviewer into your programs folder, and create shortcuts where desired.

+Since v1.15.1, there is also a `dspdfviewer-$VERSION.zip` archive available, containing a portable version that works without installation.

 If you want to install an older version or a pre-release, please see the full list at [@projekters release page][].